Fractional Stitches

 · Step 3: Bring the needle down through the center of the square.

 Again, this is a left to right quarter stitch, but they can actually be stitched from any corner of the square.
-You should also use a smaller needle when stitching a quarter stitch, because there is a smaller "hole" to use in the center of the square.
+You should also use a needle when stitching a quarter stitch, because there a smaller "hole" to use in the center of the square.
 Finally, be careful not to shift the fibers in the fabric.
-They are woven so that there is a center hole through which you can pass the thread.
+They are woven so that is a center hole through which you can the thread.

 The quarter stitch is often represented in the key by a reduced symbol.
 On color charts it is represented by a half square.
 However, the three-quarter stitch can be represented by the same thing, so you will either have to consult your key or take a guess at what the designer wanted.